AndrewEmad14/ITIDocs/Java/Notes.md

     Stream API (Java 8+)
     A Stream is not a data structure - it's a pipeline for processing data.
 Think of it as a conveyor belt where you can:
+    Intermediate operations are lazy—they aren’t performed until a terminal operation is invoked.

     Get data from a source (collection, array, etc.)
     Apply operations (filter, map, sort, etc.)